Willians Astudillo: Rieleros de Aguascalientes

+Tiburones de La Guaira

+Astudillo played for the Tiburones de La Guaira of the Venezuelan Major League for the 2025 season.
+He batted .277/.357/.377 in 130 regular season at bats.

 Playing style

-Several prevalent distinctions about Astudillo have helped create popularity with fans: his non-athletic build, multi-positional flexibility, and a highly aggressive batting style that yields few strikeouts or walks.
+Astudillo became popular with fans for several reasons: his non-athletic build, multi-positional flexibility, and a highly aggressive batting style that yields few strikeouts or walks.
 At 5 ft 9 in tall and 225 lb, his determination helped propel him to the major leagues.
 “All my minor league career I heard I was not going to be a big leaguer because I did not 'look' like one.
 I was too short.
 I was too stocky.
 I did not have the physical traits customary associated with a Major League player,” he noted on Instagram.
 “Well here I am.”

-Combining his professional careers in both the American minor leagues and Venezuela, Astudillo has played at every position except shortstop.
-He then accomplished the same feat within his first two major league seasons.
-Twins chief baseball officer Derek Falvey commented that team scouts were perplexed by Astudillo as projection systems failed to find any closely comparable hitters, and were also amused when he informed them that he could play center field.
+Combining his professional careers in both the American minor leagues and Venezuela, Astudillo has played at every position.
+He then played every position, except shortstop, within his first two major league seasons.
+Twins chief baseball officer Derek Falvey commented that team scouts were perplexed by Astudillo, as projection systems failed to find any closely comparable hitters and were also amused when he informed them that he could play center field.
 To prove it, Astudillo played footage of himself robbing a home run in a Venezuelan winter league game.

 In an era notable for its rising strikeout rates and where high walk rates are prized, Astudillo's aggressive batting approach yields an unusually low number of both.
 In his minor league career through the 2018 season, he had put the ball in play in 2,400 of 2,571 plate appearances.
+Astudillo produced eight of the 30 lowest strikeout rates with a minimum of 100 plate appearances according to Baseball Prospectus' database of over 42,000 individual seasons from 2005–2018.
+He produced the lowest of all at 0.9% in Venezuela in 2011, second-lowest at 1.8% in Venezuela in 2010, and fourth-lowest at 2.4% in the Florida State League in 2015.

 Personal life

-His brother, Wilfred, is also a professional baseball player.
+Astudillo's brother, Wilfred, is also a professional baseball player, playing in affiliated Minor League Baseball from 2017 to 2022.

+Astudillo's mother threw a ceremonial first pitch to Astudillo before a Mother's Day Twins game in 2019.